Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Community food swap
+Most did not know about the community garden, pataka kai and food bank

 Has this kit prompted any new food related initiatives within your school?
-Food scraps for pigs
+We are collecting for our local foodbank this christmas.

 Helpful Report